 This is how the lawyer got interesting replies to this thread:

-Recently, John Allen Chau, a missionary based out of Alabama in the US had traveled to the North Sentinel Island to preach the Sentinelese about Jesus and Christianity.
+Recently, John Allen Chau, a missionary based out of Alabama in the US had traveled to the North Sentinel Island to preach to the Sentinelese about Jesus and Christianity.
 They killed him with bows and arrows (read the link above).

 It is perhaps the most aggressive un-contacted tribe that exists.
 The Indian government has always respected the wishes of the Sentinelese to be left alone.